devkosal/askai/README.md

 If you wish to deploy your own example, add `"--args=path/to/model_weights/, your_example_name"` option to the `CMD` line in `docker/Dockerfile`

+## Known Issues
+- The progress bar requirement package, Fastprogress, has an [active issue](https://github.com/fastai/fastprogress/issues/49) when training in terminal window.
+To correct, see this [issue](https://github.com/fastai/fastprogress/issues/49).

 ## Acknowledgments

 This project utilized teachings from [Fastai's  Deep Learning from the Foundations Course](https://course.fast.ai/part2) and base architectures from [Huggingface's transformers](https://huggingface.co/transformers/).
 The example books are from [University of Minnesota's Open Textbook Library](https://open.umn.edu/opentextbooks).